KWDB/docs/en/development/overview.md

 # Overview

-This section offers a complete set of resources for developing applications with KaiwuDB.
+This section offers a complete set of resources for developing applications with KWDB.
 It includes guidance on how to connect using different programming language connectors and how to integrate with popular data tools.

-## Connecting to KaiwuDB
+## Connecting to KWDB

-Learn how to connect to KaiwuDB using various supported connectors.
+Learn how to connect to KWDB using various supported connectors.
 Each option includes setup instructions and sample code:

 - **Java**
   - [JDBC](./connect-kaiwudb/java/connect-jdbc.md)